scgrady13/CS50-AI-In-Python-/README.md

 # CS50 AI in Python Projects

-This repository contains all the projects completed by [Your Name] for the Harvard CS50 Artificial Intelligence with Python course.
+This repository contains all the projects completed by Sean Grady for the Harvard CS50 Artificial Intelligence with Python course.

 ## Course Description